fls-bioinformatics-core/auto_process_ngs/docs/source/install.rst

     pip install ./auto_process_ngs-0.10.0

-In addition a number of external software packages are required for the Fastq generation and QC pipelines; these are listed in the section :ref:`auto_process_requirements`.
+In addition a number of external software packages are required for the Fastq generation and QC pipelines; these are listed in the :doc:`requirements documentation <requirements>`.

 The installation may also require some configuration to tailor it to the local environment (for example, if running on a compute cluster); this is